clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Loading kernel modules
 ----------------------

 #.
-Disable Secure Boot in your BIOS or EFI you have enabled it.
-The loading of
+Disable Secure Boot in your system's UEFI settings, if you have enabled it.
-   new out-of-tree modules modifies the signatures  Secure Boot relies on for trust.
+   The loading of new out-of-tree modules modifies the signatures Secure Boot relies on for trust.

 #.
 Disable signature checking for the kernel by modifying the kernel boot